PayThePizzo/Discrete-Mathematics-Notes/Theory/00 - Logic.md

 ---

 ## Variable
-> A variable is a mathematical object used as a placeholder
+> A variable is placeholder for any kind of object

 Usually indicated as $x, y, \ldots$

-### Propositional Variables
+### Statement/Propositional Variables
-> Variable used to indicate a proposition
+> A statement/propositional variable is used to indicate a proposition

 Usually indicated as $p, q, r, t$ (tautologies) $, c$ (contradictions) $, \ldots$

----

 ## Statements or Propositions
 > A statement (or proposition) is a sentence that is true or false but not both.

 ### Statement Forms or Propositional Forms
-> A statement form (or propositional form) is an expression made up of statement
+> A statement form (or propositional form) is an expression made up of statement/propositional
-> variables (such as p, q, and r) and logical connectives (such as $\thicksim$, $\wedge$, and $\vee$) that
+> variables and logical connectives that becomes a statement when actual statements are
-> becomes a statement when actual statements are substituted for the component statement
+> substituted for the component statement variables.

+## Truth Tables
-> variables.
-The truth table for a given statement form displays the truth values
+> The truth table for a given statement form displays the truth values
 > that correspond to all possible combinations of truth values for its component statement variables.

 ---

-## Logical Connectives and Logical Equivalence

----

-## Compound Statements - Logical Connectors

-### Conditional Statements

 ---